Wox-launcher/Wox/Doc/Plugin.md

 User plugin is the plugin that pre-installed with Wox or installed by user.
 User plugin can be install/uninstall/update/disabled by user.

 #### Pre-installed user plugins
-Pre-installed plugins should be placed in the plugins folder which beside `wox` executable file
+Pre-installed plugins will bundle with Wox, and will be placed in the plugins folder which beside `wox` executable file

 #### User installed plugins
 User installed plugins should be placed in `{DataLocation}\plugins`, where `{DataLocation}` can be customized by user